uwindsorcss/hub/app/views/pages/GUIDE.markdown

 Jose thinks Exchanges are fun and 100% worth it.
 - [Jose's University of Essex Experience](https://www.youtube.com/watch?v=CshpbmLpHzw)
 - [Jose's Ewha Womans University Experience](https://www.youtube.com/watch?v=ex7TscSHzSM)

+# Resources

+#### Cheat Sheets and Docs
+- [https://devhints.io/](https://devhints.io/) - Has some very nice cheat sheets for various things such as [regex](https://devhints.io/regexp), [bash](https://devhints.io/bash), [vim](https://devhints.io/vim), and more.
+- [https://regexr.com/](https://regexr.com/) Extremely helpful website when taking classes that deal with regular expressions.
+- [http://docs.gl/](http://docs.gl/) - Nicely laid out OpenGL API documentation.
+- [https://crontab.guru/](https://crontab.guru/) - Simple but helpful website for configuring crontabs
+- [The Rust Programming Language](https://doc.rust-lang.org/book/) - Detailed book on the Rust programming language.

+#### Tutorials
+- [The Modern JavaScript Tutorial](https://javascript.info/) - Super in-depth tutorial for modern JavaScript.
+- [OpenGL Tutorial](http://www.opengl-tutorial.org/) - Decent tutorial series on OpenGL including source code in the provided GitHub.

+#### Online Judges and Challenges
+- [LeetCode](http://leetcode.com) - It has hundreds of questions with difficulty ratings and company-specific questions submitted by interviewees.
+Most internships will ask LeetCode easy/mediums.
+- [Leetfree](https://leetfree.com/) - This website contains all LeetCode Premium problems for free.
+- [HackerRank](https://www.hackerrank.com/) - Similar to LeetCode with hundreds of technical programming problems.
+Many companies will supply a timed HackerRank coding challenge to be completed when applying to internships.

+#### Books
+- [Cracking the Coding Interview](https://www.amazon.ca/Cracking-Coding-Interview-Programming-Questions/dp/0984782850) - A very helpful book that goes over common programming problems and how to solve them as well as information on interviewing with Big N companies.